Kr1shnenduManna/gym_site/README.md

 *IDEA* Free consultancy related to body building and training methods are also showcased.
 Frontend: HTML5, CSS3, JavaScript
 Problem Statement number: 32
+we are unaware of how to make flow chart